BioComputingUP/mocafe/docs/source/code_documentation.rst

 ===================

 In the following you can find the complete documentation of *mocafe* code.
-At the moment, the package is divided in 3 subpackages and 2 submodules.
+The package is currently divided in 3 subpackages and 2 submodules.
 The content of each of them is summarized
 below:

 Subpackages: